How the EU GDPR Regulation Will Affect the Outsourcing Industry

 What is Personal Data?

 The GDPR directive is quite clear and prescriptive on what personal data is.
-In short, it constitutes any and all data related to an individual.
+In short, it constitutes any data related to an individual.
 That includes photographs, email addresses, financial details, IP addresses, and medical information.
 Interestingly given the recent events involving Facebook, it also includes social media posts and location details.
 It’s certainly a comprehensive list and one that every business needs to familiarize itself with.

 What About Employee Data?